zouchao2010/Litesight-api/README.md

 # *flappysight API*

-*flappysight API* is an open-source bitcoin blockchain REST and websocket API.
+*flappysight API* is an open-source flappycoin blockchain REST and websocket API.
 Flappysight API runs in NodeJS and uses LevelDB for storage.

 This is a backend-only service.
 If you're looking for the web frontend application, take a look at https://github.com/FlappyDEV/flappysight.

-*Flappysight API* allows to develop bitcoin-related applications (such as wallets) that require certain information from the blockchain that bitcoind does not provide.
+*Flappysight API* allows to develop flappycoin-related applications (such as wallets) that require certain information from the blockchain that flappycoind does not provide.

 A blockchain explorer front-end has been developed on top of *Flappysight API*.
 It can be downloaded at [Github Flappysight Repository](https://github.com/FlappyDEV/flappysight).